cn0047/stash/ed/tls.md

 Use TLSv1.1 or TLSv1.2 (TLSv1.0 is vulnerable).

+TLS termination - use https for public accessible load-balancer, then decrypting the TLS and passing unencrypted request downstream.

 #### Data Encryption Protocols Cipher:

 * 3DES (168 bits) (don't use is vulnerable)